farhannaza/IP-Protection/README.md

 ```

 2. When prompted, name your project `client`.
-This matches the default Truffle `contracts_build_directory` used for ABI output.
+This matches the default Truffle `contracts_build_directory` used for ABI output we will use later.

 3. Accept all default configuration options when prompted.